Spectrum analyzer

 A spectrum analyzer measures the magnitude of an input signal versus frequency within the full frequency range of the instrument.
 The primary use is to measure the power of the spectrum of known and unknown signals.
 The input signal that most common spectrum analyzers measure is electrical; however, spectral compositions of other signals, such as acoustic pressure waves and optical light waves, can be considered through the use of an appropriate transducer.
 Spectrum analyzers for other types of signals also exist, such as optical spectrum analyzers which use direct optical techniques such as a monochromator to make measurements.

 By analyzing the spectra of electrical signals, dominant frequency, power, distortion, harmonics, bandwidth, and other spectral components of a signal can be observed that are not easily detectable in time domain waveforms.
 These parameters are useful in the characterization of electronic devices, such as wireless transmitters.

-The display of a spectrum analyzer has frequency displayed on the horizontal axis and the amplitude on the vertical axis.
+The display of a spectrum analyzer has the amplitude on the vertical axis and frequency displayed on the horizontal axis.
 To the casual observer, a spectrum analyzer looks like an oscilloscope, which plots amplitude on the vertical axis but time on the horizontal axis.
 In fact, some lab instruments can function either as an oscilloscope or a spectrum analyzer.

 History

-The first spectrum analyzers, in the 1960s, were swept-tuned instruments.
+Spectrum analysis was first used by Isaac Newton in the late 1600s.
+In a letter to the Royal Society, he described how he used an optical prism to separate white light into its constituent colors.

-Following the discovery of the fast Fourier transform (FFT) in 1965, the first FFT-based analyzers were introduced in 1967.
+Spectrum analysis made its greatest gains during World War II due to the introduction of radar.
+Scientists and engineers, such as at the United States' Massachusetts Institute of Technology Radiation Laboratory, used spectrum analysis to measure different facets of radar transmitters and receivers., In the US, the Hewlett-Packard Company began selling spectrum analyzers commercially in 1965.
+These first spectrum analyzers were swept-tuned instruments used in applications such as radar measurements, transmitter tuning, FM deviation measurements, RF interference measurements, spectrum surveillance, and antenna measurements., Following the discovery of the fast Fourier transform (FFT) in 1965, the first FFT-based analyzers were introduced in 1967.

 Today, there are three basic types of analyzer: the swept-tuned spectrum analyzer, the vector signal analyzer, and the real-time spectrum analyzer.